Foreword

 For this last point, I speak of “object” in the general case and philosophical sense of the term, although I’m about to illustrate the problem with the Go language, which is not object-oriented.

 I wasn’t the only one to notice the need to map structures/classes to database tables.
-It was these people who created ORM (Object-Relational Mapping), enabling us to meet this need.
+It was these people who created ORMs (Object-Relational Mapping), enabling us to meet this need.

 The advantages of ORMs are immense: